-- 3. Uninstall the current endpoint. - 4.
-Install the desired endpoint.
+- 3. Uninstall the current endpoint. - Install the desired endpoint.

-Removing 64-Bit Linux Endpoints
+Removing x86-64 Linux Endpoints

-Instructions for uninstalling 64-bit Linux endpoints is provided below, for both TAR-based packages and RPM-based packages.
+Instructions for uninstalling x86-64 Linux endpoints is provided below, for both TAR-based packages and RPM-based packages.

 Removing the TAR-Based Endpoint Package (Uninstall) You must be logged in as root to remove the endpoint package.
 If you need to remove the endpoint package from your hard disk, first stop the endpoint program (if it is running) using the following command: